Prostitution in Spain: History

 that this policy was revisited, and most laws regarding prostitution were repealed, with the exception of those governing minors and those with mental health problems.
 This included the Act 16/1970.
-Further revisions in 1999 addressed trafficking, as did the 2000 Immigration Act which followed other European precedents by offering asylum to trafficked victims if they collaborated (Valiente 2003).
+Further revisions in 1999 addressed trafficking, as did the 2000 Immigration Act which followed other European precedents by offering asylum to trafficked victims if they collaborated.

 Public opinion

 Opinion remains deeply divided in Spain over prostitution, and law reform has been in a political impasse for a long time.

 Consequently, it remains in rather a grey zone of unregulated but tolerated semi-legality.
 The standard debates exist as to whether it is work like any other work, or exploitation of women as espoused by groups like Malostratos.

 Meanwhile, it thrives, and has prompted headlines such as El nuevo burdel de Europa (The New Brothel of Europe).